Undistraction/gitbook/constructors.md

 var alpha = new Alpha();
 ```

-A constructor is a normal function with a capitalised name \(by convention\):
+It is customary to capitalise the name of a constructor function:

 ```
 var Alpha = function() {}
 ```

-As with any object, they can define their own properties:
+They can define their own properties:

 ```
 var Alpha = function() {
-    this.beta 'abc'
+    this.beta = 'abc';
 }
 ```